venkataravuri/ai-ml-notes/docs/machine-learning.md

 probability in order to convey our predictive insights with certain degree of certainty.

+Probability distributions are useful for risk management because they help you quantify and visualize the uncertainty and variability of your data, and how they affect your goals and decisions.
+For example, you can use a probability distribution to estimate the range of possible outcomes for a project, and the probability of achieving a certain target or deadline.

 ## Probability Distribution

 **Probability** is the chance of event occurring success(1) or failure(0).